chocolateplatform/xamarin-android-chocolate-sample/README.md

 =================

 This sample demonstrates how to display different types of ads using Chocolate Mediation Ads SDK.
 It also dislays an AdMob 320x50 banner ad (not part of the Chocolate sdk).
+If you want to build this project, please keep reading.

 See MainActivity.cs
   - DO_ENABLE_TEST_ADS: If set 'true', you can specify particular desired sets of ad partners.
 If set 'false' will run in production mode.

-You may also download the full project: https://www.dropbox.com/s/k2a1qvni7l1fwom/xamarin-android-chocolate-sample.zip?dl=1
+You may also download the full project (which builds fine): https://www.dropbox.com/s/k2a1qvni7l1fwom/xamarin-android-chocolate-sample.zip?dl=1

 Ad Unit Types and corresponding mediation ad partners supported: